raatiniemi/sonar-objective-c/README.md

 - Remove use of deprecated metrics from Lizard complexity reports
 - Warn instead of throwing uncatched exception if Lizard complexity report XML file is not available
+- Ensure OCLint violation reports are properly parsed and sent to SonarQube

 ### Prerequisites